 Now that you know that happiness is an overall arching description for many emotions, it is important to note that happiness is not a choice for every single person.
 Some folks are incapable of accessing any range of emotion that is part of the happiness spectrum.
 And here’s who that applies to.

-If you have been diagnosed with clinical depression (or other mental health issues), then you likely can’t access emotions that you see has happy.
-At least not with the help of therapy and/or medication.
-This is why diagnosing mental health issues are critical.
+If you have been diagnosed with clinical depression (or other mental health issues), then you likely can’t access emotions that you see as happy.
+At least not without the help of therapy and/or medication.
+This is why diagnosing mental health issues is critical.
 Because you can’t just “think” your way out of your illness.
 However, it’s worth noting that modern medicine can help you.

 Even without a specific diagnosis of depression, there are other cases where it’s hard to choose happiness.
 For example, If you are living in an abusive situation it can be hard to make decisions beyond simple survival.
 You may also find it practically impossible to access any shade of happiness if you are lost in the mires of grief or serious illness.
 And in cases of severe stress, being able to experience an inkling of positive emotions.
 Or maybe you feel invisible in the fabric of your very life.
 Those are all challenging experiences.